Ag-CyPhER/website/README.md

 12/10/2025

-1. Update the Formaer grads info - change their degree to tale color.
+1. Update the Former grads info - change their degree to tale color - Done
-2. Update Anna's and former grads images boundary to white
+2. Update Anna's and former grads images boundary to white - Done
-3. Include the rest of the equipment images in the eq page.
+3. Include the rest of the equipment images in the eq page. - Done

+-- The description color changed to teal but still black is visible. - Update it.

 4. update Publications page
 5. Update News